New Picture Book Reviews by Mom and 3 Kids

 This is the perfect Halloween book if you are inclined to give grandkids or children gifts on non-gift holidays.
 Slightly spooky but not scary, this is a warning tale to bad little boys and girls of what might happen if you don’t behave!
 My six-year-0ld son delights in the poems about naughty children the Substitute Teacher/Creacher balefully warns the children about.
 He wasn’t scared a bit! [picture book, ages 4-9]

 This book reminds me of some of my favorite funny barnyard picture books: Duck on a Bike by David Shannon, Click Clack Moo by Doreen Cronin, and Arnold Lobel’s Small Pig.
-It’s farm animals against farmer with the farm animals winning the day and their right to do as they please.
+It’s farm animals against farmers with the farm animals winning the day and their right to do as they please.
 For hogs and small pigs, it’s to stay dirty.
 Small boys like mine would completely agree with the animals!
-This is a very well done classic-in-the-making picture book told in rhyme and beautifully illustrated in water color! [picture book, ages 4-9]
+This is a very well done classic-in-the-making picture book told in rhyme and beautifully illustrated in watercolor! [picture book, ages 4-9]

 1. Dude: Fun with Dude and Betty by Lisa Pliscou, illustrated by Tom Dunne

-My son didn’t agree with about how much fun this book is so I told him, “You’re harshing on my mellow, dude!”
+My son didn’t agree with how much fun this book is so I told him, “You’re harshing on my mellow, dude!”
 It might be the Southern California girl in me, but I LOVE this book.
 It takes old school Dick and Jane and spins in on its ear with Dude and Betty, surf dude and surf bunny respectively.
 It’s a righteous, bodacious picture book that I think his older sisters will be stoked about because they love to catch gnarly waves.
 (It’s actually true, my middle one especially has caught the surfing bug.
 Too bad we live on the East Coast!) [stylin’ picture book, ages 5-10]

 To view any book more closely at Amazon, please click on image of book.